MariusCautun/Milky_Way_mass_profile/README.md

 ```
 from Cautun20_galpy_potential import rspace, rho_DM_contracted, MassCum_DM_contracted, MassCum_bar, MassCum_DM_uncontracted
 ```
-where rspace_MCum gives the radial values from the Galactic Centre for which the enclosed masses were calculated.
+where rspace gives the radial values from the Galactic Centre for which the enclosed masses and density were calculated.
+Note that these quantities are expressed in internal galpy units.

 ## Contributors